 Welcome to Intown Counseling & Wellness, LLC.
-We are very pleased that you selected our practice for your therapy, and we are sincerely looking forward to assisting you.
+We are very pleased that you selected our practice and we look forward to assisting you.
 This document is designed to inform you about what you can expect from your therapist or group leader, policies regarding confidentiality and emergencies, and several other details regarding your treatment here at Intown Counseling & Wellness, LLC.
 Although providing this document is part of an ethical obligation to our profession, more importantly, it is part of our commitment to you to keep you fully informed of every part of your therapeutic experience.
 Please know that your relationship with your therapist or group leader is a collaborative one, and we welcome any questions, comments, or suggestions regarding your course of therapy at any time.